Suggested links

 Getting Help With Anger Management

-If you or a family member struggles with anger issues, anger management can help manage anger and avoid negative consequences.
+If you or a family member struggles with anger, anger management can help you control it and avoid negative consequences.

 Finding a therapist or mental health professional is a great way to start managing your anger through individual or group therapy.